Xraydylan/Arducam-OV2640-Pico-Package/Pico/README.md

 # Code for the Raspberry Pico
-Existing code adapted from the project of the [Arducam][arducam main] main GitHub repo.
+Existing code adapted from the project of the [Arducam][arducam base] main GitHub repo.
 The main Pico code stems from the [PICO_SPI_CAM][arducam base] Example.
 Capability for YUV was adapted from the [PICO Arducam][arducam YUV] Example.